marianaluduena/marianaluduena/README.md

 - I've studied German for four years in a languages school, but first I started learning German by myself

-- Reading, warching movies, series and tutorials and listening to music in English are not just only my hobbies, but they help me a lot to improve my English too.
+- Reading, watching movies, series and tutorials, and listening to music in English are not just only my hobbies, but they help me a lot to improve my English too.

 <!---
 marianaluduena/marianaluduena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.